top of page

 And What Does It DO??

-In simple terms, Cryogenic Treatment is a process where a knife is further cooled down to -320F after being quenched to room temperature from its austenitizing temperature according to specific standards and protocols for that steel.
-This extended cooling process helps to convert the retained softer phase Austenite to harder and stronger Martensite, resulting in improved knife steels.
+In simple terms, Cryogenic Treatment is a process where a knife is further cooled down to -320F after being quenched to room temperature from its austenitizing temperature, according to specific standards and protocols for that steel.
+This extended cooling process helps to convert any retained softer phase Austenite to harder and stronger Martensite, resulting in improved knife steels.
 To achieve this, we use liquid nitrogen for an hour or even overnight after the quench.
 Following this, the tempering cycles are performed as usual.
 At Keith Nix Knives, we ensure that your custom knives receive the very best heat treatment possible, and cryogenic treatment is a proven method to enhance their performance.
 Learn more about Cryogenic Treatment of knife steels HERE.

 Dr Larrin Thomas wrote a three part article on his blog "Knife Steel Nerds" about cryogenic temperatures and the effect on knife steels.
 If you're a knife steel nerd like me, click on the link!